Marie-Philip Poulin: Montreal Stars, 2007–09

-Boston University
+Boston University Terriers, 2010–15

 Poulin debuted with the Boston University Terriers women's program during the 2010–11 season.
 On October 2, 2010, she scored the first goal of her NCAA career in a 5–4 loss at North Dakota.
 With her third shorthanded goal of the season on October 15, she tied BU's single-season record for shorthanded tallies in just four games.
 She led all NCAA freshmen in goals (9) and points per game (2.00) during October 2010.
 In addition, she led all Hockey East freshmen in goals, assists, and points during the month.
 In the first seven games of her NCAA career, she had a seven-game point-scoring streak consisting of nine goals and seven assists.
 On December 7 and 10, two wins over Northeastern and Harvard, Poulin registered three goals.
 In both games, she had a total of 11 shots on goal and a +2 rating.
 On December 10, she scored two goals and a game-high eight shots as BU prevailed by a 5–3 mark over Harvard.

 On January 15 and 16, 2011, Poulin recorded five points (2 goals, 3 assists) in BU's two wins over Boston College and Maine.
 Against BC, Poulin notched a power-play goal and two assists.
 Versus the Maine Black Bears, she registered a goal and an assist.
 On January 22, 2011, Poulin recorded a hat trick, including two power-play goals as BU prevailed over Vermont in a 4–0 win.
 The win was the Terriers' 100th win in program history.
 Poulin broke BU's single-season points record with her second goal of the game and later tied the single-season goals record with her third marker.
 She became the first Terriers player to be honoured as Hockey East Rookie of the Year in March 2011.
 A fracture of the shoulder did not hold her from action for the 2011–12 season.

 On May 11, 2012, Terriers head coach Brian Durocher announced that the captains for the 2012–13 campaign would be Poulin and Jill Cardella.
 For the 2014–15 season, Poulin was appointed team captain.
 As captain, she would lead the team to its fourth consecutive Hockey East championship.
 After the 2015 Hockey East tournament, she would join Shannon Doyle and fellow Montreal resident Kayla Tutino on the All-Tournament Team.